Jerreck/dark-corner-usa/38-Dove-of-Peace.md

 "No, I really believe from the way Ginger is acting she is barking at a stranger."

-"OK, let me get my 22 rifle out-a-th truck and I'll have a look see."

-As they entered the house Russell said, "You check the kitchen and I'll check the bedroom."
+	"OK, let me get my 22 rifle out of the truck and I'll have a look see."As they entered the house Russell said, "You check the kitchen and I'll check the bedroom."
 Russell knew that no one was in the bedroom, because he would have seen them when he left the mail.

 When Buzz walked into the kitchen Russell herd his say, "Hi, how you boys a doing?"